ESIRE0424/LearnESIREs/README.md

 ### Introduction

-This GitHub repository contains following information mentioned in ***Learning restricted regular expressions with interleaving from XML data*.**
+This GitHub repository contains following information mentioned in ***Learning restricted regular expressions with interleaving from XML data*.** including:

 To **download** the repository go to https://github.com/ESIRE0424/Learning-restricted-regular-expressions-with-interleaving-from-XML-data